spawaskar-cora/cora-docs/docs/forensics-anthro-guide/measurements.md

 In this section we present the images for measurements used in the inventory of human remains, along with captions and desciptions of each measurement.
-The measurement definitions are derived from Langley et al. (2016) Data Collection Procedures for Forensic Skeletal Material 2.0.
-University of Tennessee and Lincoln Memorial University and Byrd & Adams (2003) Osteometric sorting of commingled human remains.
-Journal of Forensic Sciences, 48:717-724.
+The measurement definitions are derived from:

+Langley et al. (2016) Data Collection Procedures for Forensic Skeletal Material 2.0.
+University of Tennessee and Lincoln Memorial University;

+Byrd & Adams (2003) Osteometric sorting of commingled human remains.
+Journal of Forensic Sciences, 48:717-724; and

+Berg (2014) Biological affinity and sex from the mandible utilizing multiple world populations.
+In: Berg GE, Ta’ala SC, editors.
+Biological Affinity in Forensic Identification of Human Skeletal Remains:  Beyond Black and White. pp. 43–81.

 Images derived from Langley et al. (2016) by Elizabeth Lockett and Nandar Yukyi.

 # Cranium